Poll shows Mainers know importance of forest economy

 Those of us inside Maine’s forest products industry know there are many positive events occurring, but we also have wondered how the closure of five pulp or paper mills from 2014 to 2016 has affected public perception.

-So this spring we added a question to the Critical Insights on Maine survey, a comprehensive, statewide public opinion survey of registered voters, which has been documenting the attitudes, perceptions, and preferences of Maine’s residents for more than 20 years.
+So in the spring of 2018, we added a question to the Critical Insights on Maine survey, a comprehensive, statewide public opinion survey of registered voters, which has been documenting the attitudes, perceptions, and preferences of Maine’s residents for more than 20 years.
 In April 2018, a representative sample of 619 respondents across the state were surveyed online or by phone, with a margin of sampling error of +/- 3.9 percentage points at the 95 percent confidence level.

 MFPC’s question was worded exactly the same as a question University of Maine researchers asked in surveys of both statewide residents and mill town residents in 2009 for the Maine Forest and Forest Products Survey.
 “On a scale from 1 to 7, how important to Maine’s economy is the state’s forest products industry?
 (1 not at all important to 7 very important).”